locka99/opcua/README.md

 Rust is a natural choice for OPC UA given the purpose of the specification and the expectations in terms of performance, security, stability that go with it.
 The caveat is that this implementation of OPC UA is relatively immature compared to other implementations.

+# License

+The code is licenced under [MPL-2.0](https://opensource.org/licenses/MPL-2.0).
+Like all open source code, you use this code at your own risk.

-# Compliance
+# Feature Support

-Compliance will work out from from simpler profiles and facets to more complex.

-## OPC UA Binary
+## OPC UA Binary Transport Protocol

 This implementation will implement the opc.tcp:// protocol and OPC UA Binary format.
 Binary over https:// may happen in time.
 It will **not** implement OPC UA over XML.
 XML hasn't see much adoption so this is no great impediment.